 Prior to joining SNAPP, Jensen managed diverse programs including the U.S. Agency for International Development’s Migratory Bird Program at the National Fish and Wildlife Foundation and Conservation International’s Rapid Assessment Program, and served as a Peace Corps volunteer in Nicaragua.

 A National Science Foundation Graduate Research Fellow, Jensen received her doctorate in Interdisciplinary Ecology from the University of Florida the effects of human activity on endemic land birds in the Kingdom of Tonga and Turks and Caicos Islands.

 Geoff serves as Deputy Director of both SNAPP and NCEAS, one of SNAPP’s foundational partners.
 He has helped science organizations do conservation actions since 2004.
-He led watershed restoration projects in Northern California, managed research and education programs for the California Academy of Sciences, served as Treasurer of the Board of Directors for RE-volv (a renewable energy non-profit), and was a Fellow with both the Environmental Defense Fund’s Climate Corps and the Coro Center for Civic Leadership.
+He led watershed restoration projects in Northern California, managed research and education programs for the California Academy of Sciences, served as Board of Directors’ Treasurer for RE-volv, and was a Fellow with both Environmental Defense Fund’s Climate Corps and the Coro Center for Civic Leadership.

 While completing a Master’s in Conservation Planning with the Bren School of Environmental Science and Management at UC Santa Barbara, Geoff worked with Northern Californian ranchers to identify feasible ways to minimize local wolf-livestock conflicts and support coexistence with this predator.